What To Do

 Some breeds of chicken are more prone to broodiness than others, and your hens’ individual personalities will also come into play.
 Some hens are frequent residents of the broody breaker pen, while others never quite feel that maternal need.
 Breeds such as Cochins, Buff Orpingtons, and Silkies can get broody multiple times each year.
 Hybrid breeds, such as Sussex and Leghorns, are still great egg producers but are not instinctual brooders.

 It’s hard to predict when a hen will go broody, but generally you won’t see a young hen going broody during their first laying season.
 Hens are most likely to go broody in the Spring as the warm weather is a signal to them to hatch and raise chicks.
 It’s much rarer for hens to go broody during the winter in colder weather.
+For more specific breed information, our breeds of chickens index can help!

 The Cochin is known as a broody breed